-The phenomenon usually appears from 75 mph depending on the type of motorcycle and environmental conditions (wind can cause High-Speed Weave).
-The weave can start after a prolonged period of riding at a constant speed and becomes more severe as the speed increases.
-It can only be stopped by reducing the throttle, otherwise the amplitude increases with increased speed.
+The phenomenon usually appears from 120 km/h / 75 mph depending on the type of motorcycle and environmental conditions (especially wind can cause High-Speed Weave).
+The weave often starts after a prolonged period of riding at a constant speed and becomes more severe as the speed increases.
+It can only be stopped by reducing the throttle, whereas the amplitude increases with increasing speed.

 Contributing factors at the motorcycle for High-Speed Weave: